cakirgozbahar/Tangential-Cutter-with-Python/README.md

-# 🛠️ Tangential Cutter with Python and FDM 3D Printer
+# 🛠️ Tangential Cutter with Python

-Transform a standard FDM 3D printer (Artillery Sidewinder X2) into a **tangential cutting machine** using Python and DXF-based G-code generation.
+Transform a standard FDM 3D printer (Artillery Sidewinder X2) into a **tangential cutting machine** using Python.

 ## 📌 Project Overview